RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 ## Sysex and NRPN

+This section is for _editing_ and _modification_ of this data.
+Many DAWs can play back MIDI streams correctly if recorded or loaded, but few allow you to directly input and manipulate this data.

 NRPN means non-registered parameter number.
 It's a way of sending 14-bit data using 2 7-bit midi streams.

 Sysex means 'System Exclusive'.
 It's a method of sending data that doesn't fall in to the midi spec.